 - Excellent academic profile including a Master’s degree with an equivalent grade of 2.5 or better according to the German system;

-- Topic 1: Master’s degree in geosciences, environmental engineering, or a related field
+- Topic 1: Master’s degree in social, regional or political sciences;

-- Topic 2: Master’s degree in economics, or a related field
+- Topic 2: Master’s degree in social or political sciences, geography, or sustainability, science and technology, planning and policy, or a related field

 - The Master’s degree must be completed at the time of starting the scholarship, but should not be older than six (6) years at the beginning of the Doctoral Research;

 - At least two years of related working experience after the first academic degree (typically, Bachelor’s degree);

 - At the time of the application deadline, applicants may not have been in Germany for longer than fifteen months;